enisinanaj/carinfo-importer/README.md

 gradlew bootRun
 ```

+The app is also deployed on Heroku: https://carinfo-importer.herokuapp.com/carinfo

 ## Authentication

 A suggested authentication method between the client(s) and this backend server would be two-legged OAuth 2.0.